eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/function-call-spacing/README.md

 - no-spaced-func
 ---

-> This rule is an alias of `func-call-spacing` rule

 When calling a function, developers may insert optional whitespace between the function's name and the parentheses that invoke it.
 The following pairs of function calls are equivalent:

 ```js